Sodium Coco Sulfate: Is It Natural?

 A fatty acid consists of a long chain of carbon and hydrogen atoms called a hydrocarbon chain.

 A typical fatty acid contains 12–18 carbons, though some may have as few as 4 or as many as 36.
-Looking at the picture of oleic acid, each yellow dot represents a carbon atom most of which are bonded to 2 hydrogen atoms.
+Looking at the picture of Lauric acid below, each yellow dot represents a carbon atom most of which are bonded to 2 hydrogen atoms.

 It is the fatty acids that are important for this blog.